 Remove the 2 screws in the rear corners of the infill assembly and the 2 screws either side of the pilot guard (shown in diagram below).
 Lift the infill assembly up and out of the firebox; place it carefully aside.
+NOTE: Image shows log retainers present, in some installs these will not be installed.

-Remove the 2 machine screws at the left hand end of each burner.
 The burner can now be carefully moved left to detach the burner tube from the burner jets and lifted out of the firebox.